Returned from Duty

 Married Eliza Seddon at St John's in 1911

-Children are Selina, Thomas, George and Lily
+The children are Selina, Thomas, George, and Lily

 Their daughter Lily would die on 20 February 1918 age 9 months because of Whooping cough and Bronchitis.
-Certified by Dr Charles Peddie
+Certified by Dr. Charles Peddie

 76